-Whether your child has already developed a love for reading or is still hesitant when it comes to picking out books, there is an easy way for them to choose a just-right book on their own.
+Whether your child has already developed a love for reading or is still hesitant when it comes to picking out books, there is an easy way for them to choose just-right books on their own.
 It’s called the Five Finger Rule!

 Here’s how it works: Your child opens a book to the first page.
 They read the page and hold up one finger for every word they don’t know or can’t pronounce.
 The number of fingers they’re holding up by the end of the page tells them if the book is the right level:

 - 0-1 fingers: It’s too easy.

 - 4-5 fingers: It’s too hard (or best read aloud with a buddy).

 Two to three fingers is the sweet spot.
 If they’re holding up any more or less, that’s a clue that they should try to find another book if they’re reading independently.
 (On that note, here are 30+ great books for early readers to start with!)